One Day in Dauphin Island Alabama

 Dauphin Island Transportation

-Of course, cars are included among regular transportation on the island as well, but this was a fun thing to try.
+Of course, cars are included in regular transportation on the island as well, but this was a fun thing to try.

 Little Red Schoolhouse

-There is also an extensive lending library and books are free of charge.
-There are lots of different books to choose from ranging in age from children to adult.
+There is also an extensive lending library, and books are free of charge.
+There are lots of different books to choose from, ranging in age from children to adults.
 You can even get some DVDs, audiobooks, games, and puzzles on loan as well.
 So, if you decide to stay for more than a day, definitely check out the lending library.